Asus ROG unveils a slew of new gaming laptops at CES 2023

-(Pocket-lint) - Asus' gaming arm, Republic of Gamers, has kicked off CES in style, unleashing a number of high-spec gaming laptops for 2023.
+Asus' gaming arm, Republic of Gamers, has kicked off CES in style, unleashing a number of high-spec gaming laptops for 2023.

 The new laptops are all about maximum performance and feature the latest and greatest chips from Intel, AMD and Nvidia.